swttt/flowmey/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost (make sure no other service is running on port 80)
-npm run dev
+sudo npm run dev

-# build for production with minification
-npm run build

-# build for production and view the bundle analyzer report
-npm run build --report
+# you can access the web-api trough
+`this.$homey`

 ```

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).